egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

 * `testgen`, and
 * `zonestatus`

-Adding more keys will enable a finer revocability of a single-key to the issued users.
+Adding more keys will enable a finer revocability of a single-key made to each of the issued administrator/lab-users.

-Of course, any other IPv4 address or IPv6 address will expand the reachablility from remote.
+Of course, any other or additional IPv4 address or IPv6 address will merely expand the `rndc` reachablility remotely.

 ## UNIX-Socket-based - Control Channel

 UNIX-based BSD socket is not used by `rndc`.
-However, `nsupdate` makes good use of BSD socket here.
-So this section details how its configured for `nsupdate` and other ISC-related tools.
+However, `nsupdate` makes good use of this BSD socket here.
+So this slightly unrelated section details how its configured for `nsupdate` and other ISC-related tools.

 An example of a `named` setting for this no-network access to `named` daemon.